 North West Ambulance Service NHS Trust DSPT submission assessment provided an overall score for 2020/21 was 99.09% (109 of the 110 compliance standards were met) with a published status of 'standards not met'.
-The area of non-compliance relates to annual mandatory training for data security awareness.
+The area of non-compliance relates to annual mandatory training for data security awareness, which was impacted due to the pandemic response.